luised94/lab_utils/images/LOAD_BEARING.md

     gel_picker.html             the picker page; fetch('/payload'), POST selection. serve computes its path as a sibling too.

+Operator docs and session driver:

+    HOWTO.md                    the LIVE operator guide (replaced the retired PROTOCOL.md, now in archive/).
+References
+                                session_template.sh by name for nvim gf navigation. session_template.sh         per-session CLI driver template; copied to a gitignored session.sh for actual use.
+Not tested by the harness; a break here will not turn it red. export_lane_profiles.ijm    (listed above) the live export macro distribute_selection.ijm    lane-drawing aid (tiles one ROI at fixed spacing)

 Regression harness:

     tests/run_pipeline_tests.py         the harness (drives the 7 scripts + serve)